cashmerebuffalo/Auto-Rune-Reminder-LoL/README.md

 If you were to move the program around, please double click the .exe file after you placed it in a new destination, this will then update the target of your shortcut.

-If you wish to uninstall the program, just delete the program and delete the shortcut located in the startup folder
+Also when moving the program around, also move config.json file along with it and keep it in the SAME folder as the .exe

-Created by Tristan
+If you wish to uninstall the program, just delete the program and delete the shortcut located in the startup folder along with config.json file

 ***THIS PROGRAM ONLY WORKS ON WINDOWS*** Tested only on windows 10